 - the property element declares the mapping between a virtual field of an implemented interface and the corresponding persistent field of the persistence-capable class. - the name attribute is required, and declares the name for the property.
-The naming conventions for JavaBeans property names is used: the property name is the same as the corresponding get method for the property with the get or is removed and the resulting name lower-cased. - the mapped-by attribute specifies that the field is mapped to the same database column(s) as the named field in the other class. - the field-name attribute is required; it associates a persistent field with the named property.
+The naming conventions for JavaBeans property names is used: the property name is the same as the corresponding get method for the property with the get or is removed and the resulting name lower-cased. - the mapped-by attribute specifies that the field is mapped to the same database column(s) as the named field in the other class and that the fields are managed such that changes made to one side of the pair of fields are reflected in the other side. - the field-name attribute is required; it associates a persistent field with the named property.